 - Mobile phones, headphones, speakers, TVs, radios

 - Notebooks or notes

-- Complete Statistics 101 by watching videos, taking short quizzes and completing practice exams.
+- Complete Statistics 101 by watching video lessons and taking short quizzes.

 - Take the credit-granting Statistics 101 exam on our site.